 But be aware: Healthcare Navigators are not the same as Health Insurance Brokers.
 Brokers get paid by insurance companies for signing clients up for private plans, and you will have to pay for their services.
 In fact, if you aren't eligible financially for a private plan, a broker will most likely refuse to help you.

 So, where can you find one of these Navigators?
 Healthcare.gov provides a page where you can go to find a Health Insurance Navigator near you.

 Dental financing including payment plans, dental loans and dental credit cards may be another option if you are looking for dental assistance for low-income adults.
-You can check your eligibility for dental or medical loans right away by visiting SuperMoney to receive personalized loan offers in minutes.
+We actually have an entire article dedicated to your different options for dental financing which you can read about here.

 Anyone who has ever needed dental care, but hasn't been able to afford it, knows that it can feel like a hopeless and desperate situation.
 The good news is that there are plenty of nonprofit organizations that want you to take part in their services.
 After all, that's how they continue to get funding from the state.
 The table below summarizes the programs we've talked about in this article:

 So, if you need dental care but can't afford it you can:

 - See if you qualify for Medicaid and find Medicaid dental providers near you

 - See if your children qualify for CHIP